merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 For reproducibility, we provide the preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.

-As a summary of our measurements across nodes, the table below reports the measured peak bandwidth in GB/s and the calculated latency of communication.
+As a summary of our measurements across nodes, the table below reports the measured peak bandwidth in GB/s.
 The bandwidth numbers represents the maximum attained bandwidth within package size interval of 4 Bytes to 1 GB.
+Measurement across nodes are performed with 48 GPUs from each system.
+As a result, the experiments are carried out on 16 nodes of Spock, Delta, and Perlmutter, 12 nodes of Summit, and 6 nodes of Frontier and ThetaGPU.

 ![Bandwidth Utilization](https://github.com/merthidayetoglu/OLCF_BW_test/blob/main/results/bandwidth_across_nodes.png)

+For thesting various intra-node communication schemes, we deploy a total of p GPUs and group them with a group size of g.

 ![Bandwidth Within Nodes](https://github.com/merthidayetoglu/OLCF_BW_test/blob/main/results/bandwidth_within_nodes.png)